Corsica Travel Insurance

 Visa Requirements for Corsica

-Nationals of the EU do not require a Visa, you are allowed to stay in Corsica for up to 90 days.
+Nationals of the European Union do not require a Visa, you are allowed to stay in Corsica for up to 90 days.

 Your EHIC card will cover you for emergency healthcare in Corsica, but make sure you have the correct Travel Insurance before you leave the UK, in case you fall ill or have an accident.